moorepants/moorepants.info/content/research/research-statement.rst

 Manual Control and Human Machine Interaction
 --------------------------------------------

+## you say "fundamental" a lot here. maybe pick a different word...?
 I plan to explore the human as a machine controller for very fundamental problems.
-For example, current understandings leave much to be desired when we ask fundamental questions such as "How do we balance a broom stick on our hand?"
+Current understandings leave much to be desired when we ask fundamental questions such as "How do we balance a broom stick on our hand?"
 To answer this question, we need to consider the fundamental sensory information that we take in, how we process that and produce the correct control action.
 Developing experiments involving such input/output relationships with simple machines can help expose the essence of human control which will have broad impacts for understanding more complex scenarios such as operating a spacecraft.

+##I don't see how this lower paragraph really relates to the upper paragraph.

 In contrast to simple systems and first-principles modeling constructs, the collection of a large amount of varying dynamic data from force, kinematic, and